 Are prepaid funeral plans safe?

-Yes, by choosing a Simplicity Cremations Prepaid Funeral Plan, you can be confident that your funeral plan is safe and your money is protected.
+The short answer to the question 'are prepaid funeral plans safe?' is yes.
+By choosing a Simplicity Cremations Prepaid Funeral Plan, you can be confident that your funeral plan is safe and your money is protected.
 We’re registered with the Funeral Planning Authority, so no matter what happens, you can rest assured you will receive the funeral you have paid for when the time comes.

 Will my money be safe in a funeral plan?

-To ensure your money is safe in a funeral plan, you should purchase a plan from a provider registered with the Funeral Planning Authority (FPA).
+To guarantee your money is safe in a funeral plan, you should purchase a plan from a provider registered with the Funeral Planning Authority (FPA).
 The FPA is a voluntary organisation set up to regulate providers in the UK’s prepaid funeral planning industry.

 The FPA has a strict Code of Practice and Rules which all members must abide by.
 Funeral providers registered with the FPA will either invest the money you’ve paid for a funeral plan into a trust fund or a whole of life insurance policy.
-The aim of both methods is to safeguard the money until it is needed, ensuring there is sufficient funds to cover the cost of the funeral when the time comes.
+The aim of both methods is to safeguard the money until it is needed, ensuring there are sufficient funds to cover the cost of the funeral when the time comes.
 This means that if anything happens to the provider, the money you pay for your funeral is protected.

 The money you pay for a Simplicity Cremations Prepaid Funeral Plan is placed into the National Trust Fund, independently managed by some of the UK’s most respected investment companies, where the funds are held securely until they are needed.
 As a member of the FPA, our finances and procedures are independently reviewed on an annual basis, to ensure we are operating in a way that will ensure our planholders receive the funeral they have paid for.
+Learn more about the Trust Fund.

 Although many funeral plan providers are registered with the FPA, this is not a legal requirement.
 There are therefore a small number of providers in the industry who have chosen not to or have not yet passed the registration process.
 When considering a funeral plan, we’d recommend choosing a provider registered with the FPA, for reassurance that your funeral plan is safe.